 Master of Planning

 Applications for the Master of Planning program are accepted between September 1 and January 15.
-Students can follow along in the UCalgary Student Centre to see if any documentation is missing.
-Decision from the selection committee will be provided by end of March.
-The application process is competitive, and unfortunately not all qualified applicants meeting the requirements may be admitted.
-Refer to the University of Calgary Calendar and the Faculty of Graduate Studies Calendar for further information on admissions.
+All applicants admitted to the MPlan program start in the fall term.
+Decisions from the selection committee will be provided by the end of March.
+The application process is competitive, and unfortunately not all qualified applicants meeting the requirements will be admitted.

 Four-year undergraduate degree, ideally with experience in design, the humanities, social sciences, arts, engineering, biological and/or physical sciences – including, wherever possible, studio, laboratory and collaborative learning experiences.